mmorandi/RTAI/Beginner's-guide.md

      name.

-5) The LX(Linux)RT(RealTime) module, which implements services to make available any of the RTAI schedulers functions to Linux processes, so that a fully symmetric implementation of real time services is possible.
+5) The LX(Linux)RT(RealTime) module, which implements services to make available any of the **RTAI** schedulers functions to Linux processes, so that a fully symmetric implementation of real time services is possible.
 To state it more clearly, that means that you can share memory, send messages, use semaphores and timings: Linux<->Linux, Linux<->RTAI and, naturally, RTAI<->RTAI.

-6) Posix RTAI modules. rtai_pthread.o provides hard real-time threads, where each thread is a RTAI task.
+6) Posix **RTAI** modules. rtai_pthread.o provides hard real-time threads, where each thread is a **RTAI** task.
 All threads execute in the same address space and hence can work concurrently on shared data. rtai_pqueue.o provides kernel-safe message queues.

 ## Timers and Interrupts

-Correct timing and interrupt management represent the really challenge of a real time system, and hence of RTAI.
+Correct timing and interrupt management represent the really challenge of a real time system, and hence of **RTAI**.
 But how can I get time from a PC?
 What is an interrupt and how can I manage it?
-From now on we will refer to Intel architecture (RTAI 1.3 runs on x86 machines).
+From now on we will refer to Intel architecture (**RTAI** 1.3 runs on x86 machines).

 ### Timers

 UPs provide a specific chip to solve the problem of generating accurate time delays under software control.
 It is called 8254 and is a programmable interval timer/counter, that can be treated as an array of four I/O ports in the system software (from `0x40` to `0x43`).
 Three are indipendent 16-bit counters and the fourth is a control register for mode programming.
 The programmer configures the 8254 to match his/her requirements (select the mode) and programs one of the counters for the desired delay.
 After this delay, the 8254 will interrupt the CPU.
 Note that the counters are fully indipendent, so each counter may operate in a different mode.
 Linux programs the timer with mode 2 (rate generator, periodic pace) and loads the counter0 with the macro HZ defined in `/usr/src/linux/include/asm/param.h` (usually 100 hz).
 The counter 2 is used instead for beeping frequency.

-RTAI provides both a periodic (mode 2 of the 8254) and a oneshot timer (mode 0), using the counter0 to load the initial count.
+**RTAI** provides both a periodic (mode 2 of the 8254) and a oneshot timer (mode 0), using the counter0 to load the initial count.
 In the oneshot mode the clock is reprogrammed every interrupt, while in the periodic one it is programmed only at beginning and then generates interrupts periodically.
 It is up to you which one to choose in relation to the application at hand.
 The periodic mode is much more efficient when you have one or many (but with a common period) tasks that take regular samples, while the onsehot mode is more flexible, because it allows for example to time several tasks with no large common divisor in their periods or to trigger off some external event.
-Note that in the RTAI oneshot mode the time is measured on the base of the CPU time stamp clock (TSC) and neither on the 8254 chip, which is used only to generate oneshot interrupts.
+Note that in the **RTAI** oneshot mode the time is measured on the base of the CPU time stamp clock (TSC) and neither on the 8254 chip, which is used only to generate oneshot interrupts.
 This allows to reprogram the counter with only 2 I/O instructions, i.e. approximately 3 us.
-Since the TSC is not available on 486 machines for them RTAI uses a form of emulation of the "read time stamp clock" (rdtsc) assembler instruction based on counter2 of the 8254.
-So you can use RTAI also on such machines.
+Since the TSC is not available on 486 machines for them **RTAI** uses a form of emulation of the "read time stamp clock" (rdtsc) assembler instruction based on counter2 of the 8254.
+So you can use **RTAI** also on such machines.
 Be warned that the oneshot timer on 486 is a performance overkill because of the need of reading the tsc, i.e. 8254 counter2 in this case, 2/3 times.
 MPs provides another facility to get time.
 In addition to 8254 chip, which is one per box, there is a LOCAL APIC per CPU.

 ### Interrupts